CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

    ```

-## Task 2: Connect Azure Kubernetes cluster to Azure Arc kuberenets cluster and enable features on top op Azure Arc CLuster.
+## Task 2: Onboard an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.

-In this Task you will be Connecting the existing AKS to Azure Arc kubernetes cluster and will be enabling custom features to create the extension and custom location on Azure Arc kubernetes cluster.
+In this Task you will be connecting an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes and will be enabling custom features by adding an Azure Arc data services extension and a custom location on the Azure Arc-enabled Kubernetes cluster.

-1. Run the below command to Connect the existing AKS to Azure Arc kubernetes cluster.
-Once you run the below command, it will take few minutes to Connect the AKS to Azure Arc.
+1. Also, you should reword this to: Run the below command to connect the existing Kubernetes to your Azure subscription using Azure Arc-enabled Kubernetes.
+Once you run the below command, it will take a few minutes to onboard the cluster to Azure Arc.

    ```
    az connectedk8s connect --name Arc-Data-Demo --resource-group azure-arc

    ```

-   > **Note:** We hav already defined  your Cluster name and Azure resouce group name in the above commands, If you are trying this in your subscription please make sure that you have entered correct details.
+   > **Note:** We have already defined your Cluster name and Azure resource group name in the above commands, If you are trying this in your own subscription, please make sure that you have entered correct details.

 1. Once the previous command is executed successfully, the provisioning state in output will show as succeeded.

     ![](./media/6.png "Lab Environment")

-1. Verify whether the Azure Arc Kubernets cluster is connected by running the following command:
+1. Verify whether the Azure Arc-enabled Kubernetes cluster is onboarded and connected to the resource group in the Azure subscription by running the following command:

     ```
     az connectedk8s list -g azure-arc -o table